bestvibes/vaccinenotifier/README.md

 This full pipeline is run periodically in a stateless fashion for security, reliability and consistency.

+A file called env.sh is needed with a few environment variable populated with sensitive information.
+If you care enough, you can go through the code to find out which variables are needed.

 ## Disclaimer
 Many tricks were used to bypass bot detection for the vaccine appointment website, all of which are not present in this codebase and I will not go into.
 I made the best effort I could to ensure all users receiving texts were truly eligible for the